ionic-team/ionic-site/docs/v2/cli/index.md

 $ ionic info
 ```

 This should print out details about your Ionic environment, which is useful for debugging.
-Finally, to view our app in the browser, we can use the `serve` command:
+Finally, to view your app in the browser, you can use the `serve` command:

 ```bash
 $ ionic serve